 It has been my dream since I was a teenager to be a professional pianist.
 But sometimes life gets in the way of our dreams.
 Don't get me wrong, I will never regret the path that my career took - first to Bolivia as the director of an international non-profit development organization, then to the classroom to teach high school Spanish.
 I loved my students even more than I loved playing the piano, putting so much time and effort into lesson plans and grading papers that the piano became more a piece of furniture than the magnificent instrument I so treasured during my youth.

-At the end of 2015, I was in a car accident that left me with a substantial brain injury, from which it took me about a year to recover.
+At the end of 2015, I was in a car accident that left me with a substantial brain injury, from which it took me a few years to recover.
 I know that I am lucky that I recovered as fully as I did.
 I also know, WITHOUT A DOUBT, that my piano played a huge role in my recovery.
 There were days I had trouble getting off the sofa, didn't even know my last name.
 But I could still play the piano from the muscle memory of having played for decades prior.
 So I played.
 And played.
 And played.
 AND RECOVERED!
 My skills of my teenage years started to come back, as did the dream of becoming a professional pianist.

 Now, I'm so glad my Mom gave me that surprise and encouraged me to keep going.
 That Barbie would have been sent off to the thrift store in a matter of months anyways.
 But I was given a gift that can never be taken away, a source of strength and encouragement during difficult times, one that will outlast all the other gifts I have ever received.
 Now, I want to share that gift with you!
 Maybe even make some of your dreams come true too!